CWelfley01/firstModule/README.md

-# Skeleton React starter Project
+# My Git Project

-> Provided for the students of the [Bottega Code School](https://bottega.tech/)
+> I'll just say my code for the project you can put anything you want.